Libreh/Rulebook/README.md

 ```

 ## Credits
-Parts of this mod are inspired and uses code by:
+Parts of this mod are inspired by and uses code by:
 - [LilydevMC/Rules](https://github.com/LilydevMC/Rules)